rdbo/libmem/docs/api/rust/LM_IsProcessAlive.md

 # Description

-Checks if a process is alive or not
+Checks if a process is alive or not.

 # Parameters

-- pproc: immutable reference to a valid `lm_process_t` variable that will be used to check the process state
+- pproc: immutable reference to a valid `lm_process_t` variable that will be used to check the process state.

 # Return Value